Direct Local Spread

-Routine tests: CBC count with differential and platelet count, ESR, serum C-reactive protein, serologic test, blood cultures (at least 2; preferably before antibiotic therapy).
+Routine tests: Complete blood count with differential and platelet count, erythrocyte sedimentation rate, serum C-reactive protein, serologic test, blood cultures (at least 2; preferably before antibiotic therapy).

 Lumbar puncture: Rarely required and only should be performed with a prior CT and MRI scan after ruling out increased intracranial pressure because of the potential for cerebrospinal fluid (CSF) herniation and death.
-In circumstances of acute presentation of patients or suspicion of meningitis, blood cultures can be used for initiation of antibiotic therapy.
-The results are mostly nonspecific consisting of an elevated protein level, pleocytosis with the variable neutrophil count, typically a normal glucose level, and sterile cultures.
-A lumbar puncture in the case of rupture when WBC count becomes high in addition to elevated CSF lactic acid and abundant RBCs in the CSF.
+In circumstances of acute presentation of patients or suspicion of meningitis, blood cultures can be used for the initiation of antibiotic therapy.
+The results are mostly nonspecific, consisting of an elevated protein level, pleocytosis with the variable neutrophil count, typically a normal glucose level, and sterile cultures.
+A lumbar puncture in the case of rupture when white blood cell (WBC) count becomes high in addition to elevated CSF lactic acid and abundant red blood cells (RBCs) in the CSF.

-Stereotactic CT or Surgical Aspiration: Samples obtained can be employed for culture, Gram stain, serology, histopathology, and polymerase chain reaction.
+Stereotactic Computed Tomography (CT) or Surgical Aspiration: Samples obtained can be employed for culture, Gram stain, serology, histopathology, and polymerase chain reaction.

 Diffusion-weighted magnetic resonance imaging: (DWI) is capable of distinguishing brain abscess from other ring-enhancing brain lesions.
 Abscesses are typically hyperintense on DWI (indicating restricted diffusion, characteristic of viscous materials, such as pus), while neoplasms like glioma as lack restricted diffusion appearing hypointense or variable hyperintense much lower than an abscess.